 On behalf of the payments industry, the API Centre:

-- Builds an infrastructure foundation that can be re-used and evolved to the industry’s wider Payments Direction strategic objectives, including request-to-pay, proxy identifier, faster payments and informative transactions.
+- Builds an infrastructure foundation that can be re-used and evolved to the industry’s wider Payments Direction strategic objectives.

-- Fosters and encourages a more dynamic and digital network, while also simplifying the partnering and development pathway for those in the API ecosystem.
+- Fosters and encourages a more dynamic and digital network, while also simplifying the partnering and development pathway for those in the open banking ecosystem.

 - Enables the ongoing standardisation of an API set, ensuring APIs are maintained and managed, and new APIs and functionality are developed in response to market demand.

-- Enables the delivery of an industry-led API framework which offers potential for growth of new business opportunities for those involved.
+- Enables the delivery of an industry-led open banking framework which offers potential for growth of new business opportunities for those involved.

 - Reduces the proliferation of bespoke APIs for common payment-related activities.
 Also reduces fragmentation that causes inefficiencies and inhibits the industry-wide development of new and innovative products and services.

 - Creates and enables new capabilities that Standards Users can leverage, providing the potential for them to develop new service offerings or enhance existing ones.

 - Creates cost efficiencies by providing universal API standards, so API Providers and Third Parties do not need to build different specs to interact with each other.